statisticsnorway/dapla-dev/content/en/blog/news/first-post/index.md

 ---
-date: 2020-01-14
+date: 2021-01-14
-title: "The Developer Portal is live"
+title: "The Dev Portal is coming"
-linkTitle: "Announcement"
+linkTitle: "First post"
 description: "The first version of the developer portal is live"
 author: Kenneth Leine Schulstad
 resources: